-This smaller, baroque cathedral has more to see than its bigger brother next door, the Catedral Primada, including six large paintings...
+This small baroque cathedral has more to see than its bigger brother next door, the Catedral Primada, including six large paintings by...

 On the western side of the plaza, this French-style building is now home to the alcaldía (mayor's office).
 The building was erected...